unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - Add support for Automation SetDependencyPropertyValue in Uno.UITest
 - Added support for using a `string` value in a `StaticResource` when using `CreateFromStringAttribute'
 - [Android] Adds support for `FeatureConfiguration.ScrollViewer.AndroidScrollbarFadeDelay`
-- [#2040] Support for ms-settings:// special URIs on Android and iOS, Launcher API alignments to match UWP behavior
 - Add support for `Grid.ColumnSpacing` and `Grid.RowSpacing`
 - Add clarification in [documentation](../articles/uno-development/working-with-the-samples-apps.md) for adding automated UI tests
 - Add support for `Popup.LightDismissOverlayMode`, as well as `DatePicker.LightDismissOverlayMode` and `Flyout.LightDismissOverlayMode`